 But if you do see programmer, you know that this person is capable of writing complete and reasonably competent programs in a certain tech stack.
 Of course, it is still a good idea to give them a work sample test to see how advanced their skills are.

-As we said, when you compare a coder vs. programmer, a programmer is the competent chef who doesn’t need to rely on recipes.
+As we said, when you compare a programmer vs coder, a programmer is the competent chef who doesn’t need to rely on recipes.
 But if you want a chef who can cook truly amazing food or run a kitchen at a top restaurant, you will need someone who can do a lot more.
 In the same way, you will need a software developer, engineer, or architect to create truly great software.

 To find out if your candidate has the skills of a coder vs. programmer, check out our coding tests catalog.